SENIOR RESIDENTIAL

 Refer a friend payment once they complete their first shift

-What You’ll Bring
+What You Will Bring

 Level 3 Diploma in Residential Childcare or equivalent

-Experience supporting young people in residential care
+Experience supporting young people in a residential setting

 Confidence leading shifts and supporting colleagues

-Good written recording and communication skills
+Strong written recording and communication skills

 Why People Build Careers Here